vectorgrp/sil-kit/docs/index.rst

 controller interfaces are the same for simple and detailed simulation.
 As a result, an application that works in the simple use case does also work when switching to a high detail simulation using the network simulator.
-The CAN, LIN, and Ethernet demos provided with the VIB have all been tested both with and without a network simulator.
+The CAN, LIN, and Ethernet demos provided with the SILKIT have all been tested both with and without a network simulator.
 The FlexRay feature is only available in the detailed simulation based on a network simulator.

 The section :ref:`sec:api-services` describes how to configure and use Vehicle Network Controllers in detail.